RaoUmer/SRResCGAN/README.md

         }

 ## Quick Test

+This model can be run on arbitrary images with a Docker image hosted on Replicate: https://beta.replicate.ai/RaoUmer/SRResCGAN.
+Below are instructions for how to run the model without Docker:

 #### Dependencies
 - [Python 3.7](https://www.anaconda.com/distribution/) (version >= 3.0)
 - [PyTorch >= 1.0](https://pytorch.org/) (CUDA version >= 8.0 if installing with CUDA.)